Whole Person Nutrition

 Basic guidelines and caveats for nutrition, food choices, and timing of meals / meds for those with MS or Parkinson's, as well as those on the spectrum.

 Lifestyle habits, emotional eating, stress / anxiety, and yes, how we 'learned' to eat when we were children — these often overshadow our innate, natural sense of what our body needs, or does not want.
 These candid messages or often tied to non-beneficial lifestyle and poor eating choices, resulting in low-quality sleep, headaches, irritability, sense of anxiousness, cravings, and overall achiness.
 This has led to a society of disordered eating, which can lead to eating disorders, particularly in young women and teens, but increasingly in middle-aged women.
 Mindful Mentoring for Women provides support, yoga for life-changes and managing stress, as well as nutritional insights.

 Whole Person Nutrition does just that: the whole person is nourished, not simply the body.
 Physical, emotional, mental, and for some, spiritual aspects of life are interwoven.
 We understand this intrinsic relationship and do not provide nutritional counseling by itself, instead providing whole person support, therapy and guidance.
-An option which can include nutrition therapy is Second Nature Yoga Therapy™, proving the benefits of yoga therapy, movement therapy, talk therapy, and nature therapy.
+This can be particularly helpful for those challenged by disordered eating or recovering from an eating disorder.
+Another option which can include nutrition therapy is Second Nature Yoga Therapy™, proving the benefits of yoga therapy, movement therapy, talk therapy, and nature therapy.